Friends of South Cumberland State Park

 Take TN Highway 56 north from Tracy City, through Altamont, about 15.9 miles to Greeter Falls Road (marked by a small brown park sign), on your right.
 Follow Greeter Falls Road about three-quarters of a mile to the parking area, on your left (trailhead is on the right).

-Video Tour of the Park's Most Popular Trails
+Video Tour of both Parks' Most Popular Trails

 Other Useful Links